Top five tips for effective case teaching

 One of the values of the case method is that it allows students to learn from their peers.
 Since cases rely on thoughtful participation and active listening, the instructor should set a standard for excellence in the classroom.
 You should ensure that students come to class fully prepared (having read and reflected on the case problem), and you should encourage students to prioritise quality of their engagement over quantity.
 The majority of the time students should expect to be actively listening to their peers; not only does this enhance communication and understanding, but it also ensures the conversation stays on course.
 In the first case session with a new cohort, you might want to outline these expectations explicitly.
 Over the course of a term, though, these community standards and commitments should become the norm through mutual reinforcement.

 Karthik Ramanna is Professor of Business and Public Policy and director of the Case Centre on Public Leadership at the Blavatnik School.
 Sarah McAra is senior case writer at the Blavatnik School’s Case Centre on Public Leadership.
-See more on the case studies and how they work on the Case Centre on Public Leadership’s page.

 This blog was adapted from our background note, Karthik Ramanna and Oenone Kubie, ‘Building better judgement amongst policymakers using the case-study method’, Blavatnik School of Government, 2020.